UofI-CDACS/scarecro-system/docs/system_class.md

 ### Posting Messages to the Message Table
 Carriers (see Writing a New Carrier) should have at minimum, a receive or send function.
-If the carrier is written to receive messages, at some point in the receive function (or in a sub-function executed by the receive function), the carrier should at some point use the __post_messages__ function of the system object to drop the messages off at the post office.
+If the carrier is written to receive messages, at some point in the receive function (or in a sub-function executed by the receive function), the carrier should at some point use the __post_messages__ function of the system class instance to drop the messages off at the post office.
 The function takes two arguments:

 1. The message (or list of messages), in enveloped format,
 2. The name of the address the message is being sent on